 His debut CD, "A New Century", was nominated for an Orange County Music Award.
-Doug’s live performances include journeys into delta blues, which are backed by percussive resonator guitar playing.
+His live performances include journeys into delta blues, which are backed by percussive resonator guitar playing, often pounding on the guitar for rhythmic accent.
 Although he predominately writes and performs on acoustic guitar and resonator slide guitar, he also plays harmonica, mandolin and banjo.